 Comic-Con is once again using the massive 6,500-seat hall known as Hall H. This hall is so huge that in addition to the notes above, it has some specific guidelines:

-• The Toucan Tracker wristband policy returns after it's successful first year.
-Wristbands will be given out for the first panel of each day in Hall H. We will update this information on Toucan next week.
+The Toucan Tracker wristband policy returns for its third year.
+Wristbands will be given out for the first panel of each day in Hall H. See page 9 of the Quick Guide for details.